 Q: What is the "License Number" associated with each wrestler on the SHIMMER roster?

 A: When each wrestler participates in their first match on a SHIMMER or SPARKLE card, they are given a wrestler's license.
 The first two wrestlers on the first SHIMMER show were Tiana Ringer and Shantelle Taylor, so they were issued licenses #01 and #02.
 As of September 2014, SHIMMER has issued licenses to 128 wrestlers.

 Q: Which wrestlers left SHIMMER due to being signed to WWE contracts?

-A: Beth Phoenix, Krissy Vaine, Shantelle Taylor, Nikita, Nattie Neidhart, Serena Deeb, and Amazing Kong are wrestlers who have left SHIMMER in the past after being given WWE deals.
+A: Beth Phoenix, Krissy Vaine, Shantelle Taylor, Nikita, Nattie Neidhart, Serena Deeb, Amazing Kong, Sara Del Rey, Britani Knight, Rebecca Knox, and Davina Rose are wrestlers who have left SHIMMER in the past after being given WWE deals.